Advanced search

 Paediatric population

-The safety and efficacy of Tapentadol in children and adolescents below 18 years of age has not yet been established.
+The safety and efficacy of Tapentadol in children below 6 years of age has not yet been established.
 Therefore LUPAXIS is not recommended for use in this population.

 Method of administration